 The short answer is: Press the Home and Lock buttons on your phone at the same time to capture a screenshot.
-Unless you have an iPhone X, in which case it’s the Lock and Volume up buttons.
+Unless you have an iPhone X or later, in which case it’s the Lock and Volume up buttons.
 For a more in-depth explanation on how to take a screenshot on an iPhone and an alternative method, read on.

 Apple has made taking a screenshot on your iPhone easy.
 Doing so allows you to capture what is displayed on your screen as a PNG file, so you can quickly edit and share the image among friends via email, text, or on popular social networks such as Facebook and Twitter.
 Hell, you can even send screenshots to tech support for further analysis, or use them to make a guide rounding up various Pokemon Go tips and tricks.
 Regardless of the reasoning, here is everything you need to know.

 Step 1: Locate the necessary buttons — You will want to locate the Home button and the Lock button on your iPhone.
 Chances are, you probably know where these are because they’re literally the only physical buttons on the phone that aren’t the volume keys.
 If not, don’t sweat it.
 The Home button is circular and appears on the face of the phone, directly below the screen.
 The Home button has occupied the same real estate on every model of iPhone, except for the iPhone X. The Lock button — also known as the Sleep/Wake button — is located on the right-hand side of your phone, at least if you’re using an iPhone 6 or newer.
 Otherwise, it’s located on the top of your device.